CaFu0320/SDSpring2026TeamK_Files_UserInterface/README.md

-In this repository, here are the categories:
+In this repository, here are the categories

 The following files are related to the Qt-Creator output:
 CMakeLists.txt